metodiev/Snowflake/snowflake_001_Introduction.md

-# Prompt 1: Introduction to Snowflake and Its Architecture
+# Introduction to Snowflake and Its Architecture

 ---